LeoFuso/actuator-kafka-streams/README.md

 ```

 The provided key must be in the string format of the actual default key defined as Stream properties,
 `default.key.serde`.
 This endpoint uses the Spring's ConversionService utility to apply the conversions.
-If the default
-converters are not capable to achieve the desired conversion, you can provide your own converter to do so.
+If the default converters aren't capable of achieving the desired conversion, you can provide your own converter to do so.

 ```
 /actuator/readonlystatestore/app-store/adde3d47-ee2f-4e3a-9fa0-1ab274ad1ee4